 Aside from your teen years, your 20s will be the most expensive time to insure your car.
 Young and inexperienced drivers are considered liabilities for insurance companies and thus are charged higher than other drivers.
-Still, you can compensate these charges in a couple of different ways.
+Still, you can try to alleviate these higher rates in a couple of different ways.

 If you're under 25, taking a defensive driving course can save you a few bucks on your auto policy.
 To an insurance company, drivers who have taken a professional driving class are less likely to receive citations or file claims.
 All of which means you appear to be a better client for them — i.e., less premium!

-If you're under 25 and have above a B average, your insurance company will often reward you with a discount (dependent on proof).
+If you're under 25 and have above a "B" average, your insurance company will often reward you with a discount — dependent on the proof you provide them.
 Coupled with a defensive driver discount, drivers in their 20s can save an average of $122 per year!

 Average Savings for Good Student and Good Driver Discount

 If you rent an apartment or own a house, use one insurance company for both.
-Bundling your auto/renters policy or auto/home with the same company can save you hundreds a year on your auto insurance.
+Bundling your auto/renters policy or auto/home with the same company can save you money on your auto insurance.
 Plus, it keeps all your bills within the same company.

 National Savings for Bundling

 While you shouldn't spend too much of your 20s concerned about car insurance, the complexities of this time can create some gray areas.
-All kinds of major life decisions will affect you and insurance rates: whether or not you need your own policy, adding a roommate to your polciy, and even tying the knot.
-Still, starting first with Progressive and Geico as well as our other suggestions are great ways to find some savings.
+All kinds of major life decisions will affect you and insurance rates — whether or not you need your own policy, adding or excluding a roommate to your policy, and even tying the knot.
+Still, starting first with Progressive and State Farm, utilizing our tips above, and shopping around every six months for car insurance are great ways to find some savings.